Security forces crack down on protesters in Myanmar, killing a 16-year-old

-Category: World Hits: 1Myanmar security forces carried out a bloody crackdown on a protest against the military coup held in the Yadanarbon shipyard in Mandalay on February 20, 2021.
+Category: World Hits: 5Myanmar security forces carried out a bloody crackdown on a protest against the military coup held in the Yadanarbon shipyard in Mandalay on February 20, 2021.
 They opened fire on the crowd, killing at least two people, including a 16-year-old.
 The FRANCE 24 Observers team reconstructed this day of violence using images posted online by eyewitnesses.

 Read more https://observers.france24.com/en/asia-pacific/20210225-myanmar-mandalay-security-forces-shooting-protesters-16-year-old